jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

 alternatively, those who generally have little concern for a just society.
 The good-government believers in liberalism, while well aware of such flaws, instead refer to democracy as "the worst form of government, except for all the others."
-Problems with democracy are generally thought only in terms of fixing them by eliminating corporate bias, corruption and influence-buying, or structural fixes aimed at making the system more pure.
+Attempts to improve government are generally thought of only in terms of marginal structural fixes: eliminating corporate bias, corruption and influence-buying, or governmental modifications aimed at making the system more purely democratic.

-There is another, disagreeable, possibility: that improving government may mean moving away from representative democracy as it is presently thought of throughout the world.
-Democracies throughout the world have similar problems:
+    I've said it before and I'll say it again.
+Democracy simply doesn't work.
+        -- Kent Brockman (fictional character on _The Simpsons_)

+Anyone who lived through the nineties in the US is probably familiar with this quote, intended to be satirical.
+Unfortunately, those of us living presently may be wondering if this is true.
+Despite the efforts of reformers, things are getting worse, not better, all seem to be falling to the same intractable problems:

 * easy corruption of the system by entrenched, monied interest;

+* obvious manipulation of popular will caused by propaganda against minority groups;

 * gridlock caused by thoughtless partisanship, entrenched by masses of voters that use the franchise to reward those in their on class and